1. Output information

 (The degree of closeness between an estimate and the true value.)

 Estimates are based on a sample of private rents, rather than a census.
 Data underlying the Price Index of Private Rents (PIPR) are collected by Rent Officers from letting agents and landlords who are willing to provide data on their rental properties, as explained in our Price Index of Private Rents Quality assurance of administrative data methodology.
 The sample is purposive.
-To ensure a representative sample, Rent Officers in the Valuation Office Agency (VOA), and the devolved Scottish and Welsh Governments, and Northern Ireland Housing Executive, are given targets to collect rental data in each area based on Census data.
+To ensure a representative sample, Rent Officers in the Valuation Office Agency (VOA), and the devolved Scottish and Welsh Governments, and Northern Ireland Housing Executive, set targets to collect rental data in each area based on Census data.

 Coherence and comparability